whitesmith/ulid/README.md

 # Contributing

 The best way to contribute is by submitting a pull request.
 We'll do our best to respond to your patch as soon as possible.
-You can also submit a [new GitHub issue](https://github.com/whitesmith/ulid/issues/new) if you find bugs or have questions. :octocat:
+You can also submit a [new GitHub issue](https://github.com/whitesmith/ulid/issues/new) if you find bugs or have questions.

 ![Whitesmith](http://i.imgur.com/Si2l3kd.png)